Get an impression

 Second operating theatre

 This is our powerful xray machine which allows us to take radiographs of anything from the smallest rabbits leg to the largest dogs abdomen.
 The low exposure time allows us to take sharp pictures with the movement of the animal breathing not affecting the quality if the picture.
-An automatic film processor means that the final radiograph is of good quality.
+Films are now processed & stored digitally & can be viewed on screens in the operating theatre & other rooms.

 These are our 2 microscopes which are in regular use to look at skin scrapings (for mites), to look at blood smears and also for cytology (looking at cell structure and type) of lumps, fluids and exudates to help us make a diagnosis and decide on treatment e.g. whether a lump is a fatty lump/cyst or needs removing.
 These procedures are done quickly and easily in the practice.